Home » The DoJiggy Fundraising Blog » Build a Major Gifts Program at Your Nonprofit

 Understanding Major Gift Donation Behavior

-If you have financial data from prior years, this data can be helpful to plan your major gifts strategy and understand the above behavior.
-As an example, let’s say this is what your donor base looks like from the prior year:
+If you have historical financial data, use it to plan your major gifts strategy.
+Let’s say this is what your donor base looks like from the prior year:

 Major Gift Donation Behavior

-This proportional behavior is a normal expectation for many nonprofit organizations.
-The number of donors themselves will vary based on the size of the organization or establishment.
+This donor behavior is a normal expectation for many nonprofit organizations.
+The number of donors will vary based on the size of the organization or establishment.
 A young grassroots group will probably look closer to these numbers, whereas a well-established university will probably have a larger donor base.

 Major Gift Donation

-When we look at the actual dollar amount of how each tier builds up to the entire picture of the fundraising goal, we can see how vital it is to establish a definitive goal.
+When we look at the actual dollar amount of how each tier contributes to the overall fundraising goal, we can see how vital it is to establish a definitive goal.

 Major Gift Donor TierNumber of Donors